The Shardy (SDY) dialect

 separate gather should be performed on the respective dimension.
 It will be

-applied to the sharding of the operand (tensor
+applied to the sharding of the operand (tensor) to obtain the sharding of

-the result (out_sharding
+the result (out_sharding).

-is not used to determine the sharding of the
+Note that out_sharding is not used to determine the sharding of the

 result.
 Instead, the sharding of the result is determined by the sharding of

-the operand and the gathering_axes
+the operand and the gathering_axes, and out_sharding must match this

 inferred sharding.